Chinese creation myths: Nüwa

 In Chinese mythology, the goddess Nüwa repaired the fallen pillars holding up the sky, creating human beings either before or after.
 The ancient Chinese believed in a square earth and a round, domelike sky supported by eight giant pillars (cf. the European ideas of an axis mundi).

 The "Heavenly Questions" of the Songs of Chu from around the 4th century BC is the first surviving text that refers to Nüwa: "By what law was Nü Wa raised up to become high lord?
 By what means did she fashion the different creatures?"

 Two Huainanzi chapters record Nüwa mythology two centuries later:

 Going back to more ancient times, the four [of 8] pillars were broken; the nine provinces were in tatters.
 Heaven did not completely cover [the earth]; Earth did not hold up [Heaven] all the way around [its circumference].
 Fires blazed out of control and could not be extinguished; water flooded in great expanses and would not recede.
 Ferocious animals ate blameless people; predatory birds snatched the elderly and the weak.
-Thereupon, Nüwa smelted together five-colored stones in order to patch up the azure sky, cut off the legs of the great turtle to set them up as the four pillars, killed the black dragon to provide relief for Ji Province, and piled up reeds and cinders to stop the surging waters.
+Thereupon, Nüwa smelted together five-colored stones to patch up the azure sky, cut off the legs of the great turtle to set them up as the four pillars, killed the black dragon to provide relief for Ji Province, and piled up reeds and cinders to stop the surging waters.
 The azure sky was patched; the four pillars were set up; the surging waters were drained; the province of Ji was tranquil; crafty vermin died off; blameless people [preserved their] lives.
 Bearing the square [nine] provinces on her back and embracing Heaven, [Fuxi and Nüwa established] the harmony of spring and the yang of summer, the slaughtering of autumn and the restraint of winter.

 The Yellow Emperor produced yin and yang.
 Shang Pian produced ears and eyes; Sang Lin produced shoulders and arms.
 Nüwa used these to carry out the seventy transformations?

 Shang Pian (上駢) and Sang Lin (桑林) are obscure mythic divinities.
 The commentary of Xu Shen written around AD 100 says "seventy transformations" refers to Nuwa's power to create everything in the world.

 The Fengsu Tongyi ("Common Meanings in Customs"), written by Ying Shao around AD 195, describes Han-era beliefs about the primeval goddess.